mseemann/js-restful/README.md

 ```

 **Usage**
-Extend your node js service class with decorators:
+Extend your node js service class with decorators (this is TypeScript with decorators!):

 ```typescript
 import { GET, POST, PUT, DELETE, Path, PathParam, HeaderParam } from 'js-restful';